Settings

 On macOS, these actions are available via the right-click context menu.

-The Pause Image is part of the board configuration and is displayed whenever no video is playing.
+The Background Image is part of the board configuration and is displayed whenever no video is playing.
 You can load an image from the device’s local file system or photo library.

 Global MIDI Trigger